nlesc-recruit/PowerSensor3/docs/INSTALLATION_DEVICE.md

     arduino-cli core update-index

 arduino-cli will automatically install the STM32 core when building the firmware.
-**NOTE**, the current latest version (2.5.0) does not work with PowerSensor3.
+**NOTE**, stm32duino version 2.5.0 and later do not work with PowerSensor3.
 See [this Github issue](https://github.com/nlesc-recruit/PowerSensor3/issues/125) for details and a workaround.

 Then run the following command in the device folder to build the firmware with default flags: